MA (4139) :12 months full-time; 24 months part-time (180 credits)

 The programme offers a fast-track route to a professional qualification and is one of the most successful heritage programmes internationally.
 Two specialist pathways are available: Education and Interpretation, and Management.

 The Education and Interpretation pathway aims to provide an understanding of the theoretical and practical basis of heritage education and interpretation at a local, national and international level.
-It focuses on the relationship between heritage education and interpretation on the one hand, and tourism, the media and general heritage management on the other.
-Heritage management
+It focuses on the relationship between heritage education and interpretation on the one hand, while considers media and visitor engagement on the other.

 The Management pathway is designed to provide you with a good understanding and working knowledge of the challenges and opportunities faced by heritage managers looking after heritage resources and sites in urban and rural contexts.
 Graduates from this programme can pursue a career in the heritage sector or conduct further research.

-Graduates from this programme can pursue a career in the heritage sector or conduct further research.
+Graduates from the Heritage Studies programme can pursue a career in the heritage sector or conduct further research.

 Information about the structure of this programme, the entrance requirements, tuition fees and relevant funding opportunities is available on the University's Postgraduate Study pages.